Game Boy: Cultural legacy

 Beyond its commercial success, the Game Boy has had a lasting cultural impact.
-It helped popularize handheld gaming through an affordable, durable design that brought video games into daily life.
-The system is frequently cited in retrospectives as a gateway to gaming for a generation of players.
+It helped popularize handheld gaming, birthed new IP that is celebrated today, and the system is frequently cited in retrospectives as a gateway to gaming for a generation of players.

 Smithsonian Magazine describes the Game Boy as a permanent fixture of American cultural history, citing its economic significance and enduring appeal.
 Reflections in The Guardian characterize it as "a portal to other magical worlds", with players recalling formative gaming experiences.

 An original 1989 Game Boy is on display at the Smithsonian's National Museum of American History as part of the "American Enterprise" exhibition, alongside early mobile devices.
 It is also featured in the Nintendo Museum in Kyoto, Japan.
 In 2009, the Game Boy was inducted into the U.S. National Toy Hall of Fame.

-The Game Boy became a staple within the chiptune scene as hardware for composing music through music trackers such as Little Sound DJ and Nanoloop.
+The Game Boy has become a staple within the chiptune scene as hardware for composing music through homebrew music trackers such as Little Sound DJ and Nanoloop.

 Lego created a set based on the Game Boy in partnership with Nintendo.
-The set came out October 2025.
+The set came out in October 2025.

-The Game Boy remains a cultural icon.
-The Game Boy is frequently cited in retrospectives as a foundational device in portable gaming, praised for its durability, long battery life, and affordability.
-It is often displayed in museum exhibits and referenced in discussions of portable device design evolution.